 Tables

-Sighted users visually scan a table to make associations between the data in the table and how it relates to the the row or column it is housed in.
-Screen readers need further assistance to make these same kind of associations.
+Sighted users visually scan a table to make associations between the data in the table and how it relates to the row or column it is housed in.
+Screen readers need further assistance to make these same kinds of associations.
 Accessible tables require a clear table structure and table headers to help guide the screen reader user.

 Creating tables: